-O/n RUMBAK HOMESTAY, FB.
-Accommodation is in traditional mud and stone houses with flat roofs and communal living quarters.
-Each guest will be allocated simple private rooms within different houses in the village to provide income to the entire village.
+O/n RUMBAK HOMESTAY.
+FB.
+Accommodation in traditional mud and stone houses with flat roofs and communal living quarters.
+Each guest will be allocated simple private within different rooms houses in the village to provide income to the entire village.

 The rooms are carpeted and feature mattresses with thick Ladakhi blankets, pillows and a Bukhara style (wood burning chiminea) heater.
 Please note that a sleeping bag is also recommended to provide extra comfort against the cold.
+The toilet will be a simple long drop pit and will be located in a separate building often outside.